 - I have attended over 50+ music festivals throughout the country, travel and music are my two biggest passions

-I was approached by Darris to join the team a few weeks after the comments made by Hannah Dee online.
+I was approached to join the team a few weeks after the comments made by Hannah Dee online.
 I want to let you all know that I was also profoundly offended by the remarks made on Facebook and the awful PR 101 apologies that followed shortly after.
 Saugus High School was my high school back in my hometown, and it was one of the more recent school shootings in the country.
 For comments to be made about mass shooters and the black community are unacceptable and will not be forgotten.

 I was like many of you, protesting in the streets with friends and trying to stand up for the black community during this turbulent period in our nation's history.
 However, I just felt like I wanted to do so much more than stand and walk with my fellow Arizonans.
 This opportunity fell into my lap by chance, but I will see to it that this magazine is a safe public forum that celebrates love and not hatred.